kirknorth/continental-sample/README.md

     <img src="images/reference_object_velocity.png" alt="reference_object_velocity" width="500px" height="398px">
 </p>

 The distributions of the velocity differences and absolute differences between `aObject[32]` and the reference are shown in the figure below.
 The velocity difference distribution is Gaussian with a mean of -0.05 kph and standard deviation of 1.80 kph.
 Assuming a 1/100th kph is approaching sensor precision, there appears to be no significant systematic bias in radar object velocity.
+The mean absolute velocity difference between `aObject[32]` and the reference is 1.32 kph (mean of distribution in second panel below), which gives us a *best case scenario* for the radar velocity error since it weights all differences the same.
+Instead, a more useful metric is the root-mean-squared difference since larger differences have more impact, thus providing a *worst case scenario* for the radar velocity error.
+For `aObject[32]`, the root-mean-squared velocity difference is 1.80 kph.

 <p align="center">
     <img src="images/velocity_error.png" alt="" width="700px" height="319px">